 The policy approaches also differ in the distortions they may introduce to market outcomes.
 In particular, the Status Quo, FCEM and Hybrid could lead to frequent and large negative LMPs.
-For example, in the Status Quo and FCEM, we find that by 2040 one-in-three hours have negative LMPs.
+For example, in the FCEM and Status Quo, we find that 28% to 33% of hours have negative LMPs in 2040.
 These negative prices are the result of the payments made to clean energy resources outside the energy markets (e.g., PPA prices or CEC awards), which incent them to offer energy supply at a negative price.
 Thus, when the market clears at these offers (e.g., when there is an excess supply of variable renewable energy), they set the market-clearing price.
 Because the region has not previously experienced negative LMPs with this frequency, the consequences to market operations (and reliability) are uncertain.
 In principle, such pricing could place greater pressure on other markets and revenues sources to cover costs.
-Specifically, negative pricing would be expected to increase energy uplift for resources with intertemporal operating constraints (e.g., minimum runtimes) and would be expected to lead to inefficient operation of resources in the ISO-NE markets, particularly storage resources.
-The inefficient operation of storage resources caused by negative pricing is explained further below.
+Specifically, negative pricing would be expected to increase energy uplift for resources with intertemporal operating constraints (e.g., minimum runtimes) and could lead to inefficient operation of storage resources due to negative pricing is explained further below.